Ireland–New Zealand relations: Post-independence

 In May 1948, former Irish Taoiseach Éamon de Valera traveled to New Zealand seeking support for a united Ireland, but was not successful due to the fact that Ireland remained neutral during World War II whereas New Zealand fought as part of the British Commonwealth armed forces in the war.
 Although New Zealand did not support a united Ireland, many New Zealanders still hold Ireland as an important contributor to their country both culturally and historically.

 In 1976, Ireland opened an honorary consulate-general in Auckland to represent Irish interests in the country.
 The current honorary consul-general is Niamh McMahon.
 In 2000, New Zealand re-opened an honorary consulate-general in Dublin.
-Both countries maintain strong political links and similar interests with regards to climate change and peaceful resolutions in trouble zones throughout the world.
+Both countries maintain strong political links and similar interests with regard to climate change and peaceful resolutions in trouble zones throughout the world.
 Several prime ministers have visited each other's countries respectively.
 Furthermore, three of the Prime Minister of New Zealand have been born in Ireland.
-Both countries have established working holiday visa with each other and work closely together with regards to agriculture.
+Both countries have established working holiday visa with each other and work closely together with regard to agriculture.

 Until 2018, the two countries did not have resident embassies in each other's capital, with the Irish Embassy in Canberra, Australia being cross-accredited to Wellington, and the New Zealand High Commission in London in the United Kingdom being cross-accredited to Dublin.
 In August 2018, however, Ireland opened its first resident embassy in Wellington.
 In November 2018, New Zealand opened its first resident embassy in Dublin.